-GS has created an ethically sound research resource to support medical research and identify the genetic basis of common complex diseases.
-It incorporates three Research Tissue Banks: the Scottish Family Health Study (GS:SFHS), Genetic Health in the 21st Century (GS:21CGH) and the Donor DNA Databank (GS:3D).
-Together these projects have recruited a cohort of over 30,000 people.
+GS is an ethically sound resource to support medical research and identify the genetic basis of common complex diseases.
+We currently have three Research Tissue Banks: the Scottish Family Health Study (GS:SFHS), Genetic Health in the 21st Century (GS:21CGH) and the Donor DNA Databank (GS:3D).

-Research participants have given consent to allow both academic and commercial research.
+Participants have given consent to allow both academic and commercial research.
 Importantly, the majority of participants have also given permission for us to link information from their medical records and to be re-contacted about participation in future research.
-Access to GS resources is co-ordinated by a dedicated management team and overseen by the GS Access Committee.
+Access to GS resources is co-ordinated by a dedicated management team and is overseen by the GS Access Committee.

-The Generation Scotland concept has been evolving for several years.
-GS was first funded in 2003, recruited its first participant in 2006 and final participant in 2011.
-GS has received over 250 requests to use its samples and data, and charges for access to its resources to help maintain and develop GS, enabling our service to be used in years to come.
+The Generation Scotland concept has been evolving for many years.
+We first received funding in 2003, recruiting our first participant in 2006 and final participant in 2011.
+To date, we have received over 300 requests for sample and data use.
+We charge for access to our resources to help maintain and develop GS, enabling our service to be used in years to come.

-In July 2016 we prepared a report in which we looked back on the past decade as well as forward to the future of Generation Scotland.
-You can download this report below.
+We also prepared a report that looks back on the past decade as well as forward into Generation Scotland’s future.
+You can download this report below: